-First chart visualization you have in Power BI is Bar Chart.
+The first chart visualization you have in Power BI is the Bar Chart.
 These are horizontal bar charts that show the graphical representation of the selected category data points.
-Bar charts are used to show the number of units sold, the sale value of different categories, etc…
+Bar charts are used to show the number of units sold, the sale value of different categories, etc.…

 #2 – Clustered Column Chart

-Below chart shows quarterly Sale Value and Cost Value.
+The below chart shows the quarterly Sale Value and Cost Value.